Frequently Asked Questions

 - An Android device (or the emulator), note that Release 0.9.x has only been tested on Android 2.3 and later

 - The Vespucci APK file (available from Google Play and GitHub)

 The current Vespucci version is 0.9.9, 0.9.10 is currently in beta release.

 No, with the exception of those that provide an Android compatible environment.

 How can I install Vespucci on my Android device?

 Just download and install like any other app =)

 How can I install Vespucci on the Android emulator?

 Running Vespucci on "old and small" devices

-Modern (0.8 and up) Vespucci versions have been tested and found to work on Android 2.2 and later, however older devices tend to have very limited memory and correspondingly the apps are allocated very small amounts of heap (this can be as low as 16MB).
+Modern (0.8 and up) Vespucci versions have been tested and found to work on Android 2.3 (2.2 was last supported in version 0.9.8) and later, however older devices tend to have very limited memory and correspondingly the apps are allocated very small amounts of heap (this can be as low as 16MB).
 If you are trying to run Vespucci on such a device, particularly with 0.9.4 and later, the following hints should be helpful (ordered in decreasing order of importance):